high protein paneer meal with dal and quinoa Indian recipe

 Conclusion

-This high protein Indian meal is a practical example of how traditional ingredients can be optimised for modern nutrition goals.
-It delivers over 32g protein per serving while maintaining authentic Indian flavours and remaining affordable at just ₹115 per serving.
+This high protein Indian meal is a practical and affordable way to improve daily nutrition without relying on supplements.
+It delivers over 32g protein per serving while maintaining authentic Indian taste, using widely available ingredients at ₹115 per serving.